 With the club having to sell most of its best players in order to avoid bankruptcy, their fantastic run soon came to an end.
 After winning its third DFB-Pokal in 1995, Gladbach stopped being regulars in the top half of the Bundesliga and started spending most of its time flirting with the relegation zone.

-In 2004, the team moved from the old Bökelberg stadium to the new Stadion im Borussia-Park (Borussia Park) with capacity of 46,279 seats.
+In 2004, the team moved from the old Bökelberg stadium to the new Stadion im Borussia-Park (Borussia Park) with a capacity of 46,279 seats.

 By Martin Wahl

 The club badge of Borussia Mönchengladbach has shifted its design several times over the years.
 A common feature in most versions is the letter B, which of course stands for Borussia.
 The current version is in black and white, but in earlier versions green color has also been present.